sergei-romanenko/agda-Pythagoras/README.md

 > A set of natural numbers without zero, and its multiplication.
 * `NatStarProperties.agda`
 > Properties of NatStar.
-* `Noether.agda`
-> The definitions of Noetherian and Fermat's infinite descent
-> principle.
 * `Property.agda`
 > Helper functions of a cancellative abelian monoid.
 * `Theorem.agda`